hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 ### Preface

-The Danciad is founded on a dramatic prelude to the Author's 89th Public Ball, held the 30th October 1822 (when the characters were represented by himself and three of his pupils) being intended as a descriptive sketch on the present state of ball-room dancing teachers and professors of dancing, academies, public balls, &c. &c.
+The Danciad is founded on a dramatic prelude to the Author's 89th Public Ball, held the 30th October 1822 (when the characters were represented by himself and three of his pupils[^1]) being intended as a descriptive sketch on the present state of ball-room dancing teachers and professors of dancing, academies, public balls, &c. &c.

+[^1]: The performance of the original sketch, was, at the request of several subscribers, repeated at the author's vacation ball, 15th January 1824.

-The sketch being approved, was afterwards shown, in manuscript, to several eminent teachers, who strongly advised the author to continue the subject; as the various puffs and delusive advertisements of certain persons styling themselves "Professors of Dancing" tended to bring even the art itself into disrepute, and loudly called for exposure and reprehension; however, what was every body's business was no-body's; though all continued to complain of injuries sustained in consequence of such practices, yet none attempted to draw on them the attention of the public.
+The sketch being approved, was afterwards shown, in manuscript, to several eminent teachers, who strongly advised the author to continue the subject; as the various puffs and delusive advertisements of certain persons styling themselves "Professors of Dancing"[^2]: tended to bring even the art itself into disrepute, and loudly called for exposure and reprehension; however, what was every body's business was no-body's; though all continued to complain of injuries sustained in consequence of such practices, yet none attempted to draw on them the attention of the public[^3].
 The author was therefore urged to continue and extend his sketch; he in vain represented the difficulty of making it into a poem without new-modelling the subject, a task that he had neither time nor ability to execute.
 It was replied, that regularity of form was not regarded by them.
 "Go on (they exclaimed) we care not about form", and to their suggestion he yielded.

+[^2]: This alludes more particularly to the London placard teachers, who almost invariably style themselves "Professors".

+[^3]: Many strangers, forming their opinion from the delusive advertisements of certain teachers whose terms are very low, but never meant to be fulfilled, have objected to the charges of the respectable part of the profession, as exorbitant, though really no more than adequate; hence it arises, that fair-dealing teachers cannot, in many instances, obtain adequate remuneration.
+Loud complaints on the subject have been made to the author, whose own experience confirms the facts here stated.

+> So the author endeavoured to take up the cause
+>
+> By exposing mean tricks and explaining the laws;
+>
+> To caution the public against some impostors,
+>
+> Those self-named "professors" yclept dancing masters.
+>
-So the author endeavoured to take up the cause by exposing mean tricks and explaining the laws; to caution the public against some impostors, Those self-named "professors" yclept dancing masters.
-How the task is performed, must be judged of by those Who well know the art, and such quackery oppose:
+> How the task is performed, must be judged of by those
+>
+> Who well know the art, and such quackery oppose:

 He has now explained his motives for writing, and the circumstances which gave rise to this little work, the object of which is to investigate the merits and claims of certain professors and teachers of dancing to that title ; to expose the delusive tricks and stratagems employed to obtain pupils ; also to explain the mode of admission to, and method of conducting certain rooms termed " Académies for Dancing", and to show the nature and quality of what are frequently called "Grand, Select, Characteristic, Friendly, Dress, Free, Subscription, and Charity Balls; likewise to enable teachers and the public Clearly to understand the laws relative to dancing, which are stated very fully in the work, and are also copied in the notes verbatim; from the act of parliament.